 - ¼ cup cocoa powder

-Add dates, almonds, cocoa, matcha to food processor.
-Blend until fully mixed.
+- Place dates, almonds, cocoa, and matcha in food processor.
+Blend until fully combined.

 - Add vanilla extract and maple syrup.
 Blend until combined.

 - Roll balls in matcha powder.
 (Optional)